 In short, the simple answer to “Can Autism Spectrum Disorder get worse?” is that the symptoms of ASD can get worse but the condition itself doesn’t.

 Here are various considerations that help explain how and why changes, both positive and negative, in one’s symptoms occur as aging continues.

 - Studies have also found a direct association between the prevalence of certain symptoms in childhood and changes in different symptoms during adulthood.
-Children with Asperger’s who have strong executive functioning skills (the ability to plan and carry out complex tasks) tend to also have a more developed theory of mind (the ability to understand others’ thoughts and beliefs).
+Children with Autism Spectrum Disorder who have strong executive functioning skills (the ability to plan and carry out complex tasks) tend to also have a more developed theory of mind (the ability to understand others’ thoughts and beliefs).
 These children typically develop better coping skills later in life.
 The converse is also true.
 The coping skills of children with poor executive functioning and theory of mind tend to diminish through their adult years.

 You might wonder what the argument about worsening of symptoms is really about.
 After all, if one’s behavior deteriorates and it’s harder to be around the person, what does it matter whether the actual condition has changed.
 My answer is that attributing changes in behavior to a worsening of the condition deflects attention away from the real causes of this change and makes it harder to successfully address these negative behaviors.
-Understanding the real reason why someone’s Asperger’s is more difficult and harder to deal with makes reversing those changes much easier.
+Understanding the real reason why someone’s Autism Spectrum Disorder is more difficult and harder to deal with makes reversing those changes much easier.